matafokka/bbcode-converter/README.md

 # BBCode Converter
-Provides a class to effectively convert custom BBCode to HTML.
+A Java library that provides a class to effectively convert custom BBCode to HTML.
 Also prevents XSS attacks.

 Grab it from maven:
 ```xml